advanced-go/example-domain/README.md

 }
 ~~~

-The service package service is the resource that handles incoming HTTP requests.
-There are seperate handlers for each supporting package plus a search endpoint.
+The service package is the resource that handles incoming HTTP requests.
+There are seperate handlers for each resource package plus a search endpoint.
 Testing is implemented via the uniform HttpHandler interface in each handler.

 The following uniform interfaces are provided: